liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-The `WikiUtil.getEntries()` method was no longer used, and it contained hardcoded references to classes that will me moved into OSGi modules.
+The `WikiUtil.getEntries()` method was no longer used, and it contained hardcoded references to classes that will be moved into OSGi modules.

 ---------------------------------------